Floorp-Projects/Floorp/docs/contributing/pocket-guide-shipping-firefox.rst

 assigned to each release.
 They both keep a mental state of how we are doing and ensure a decision is made about each regression reported in the release

+.. _release engineering:

+**Release engineering** - Team primarily responsible for maintaining the build pipeline, the signature mechanisms, the update servers, etc.

 .. _release management: